-Add one of those lines into your Gemfile.
-Note: Ruby Jard is discouraged to use on production environment.
+Add one of these lines into your Gemfile.
+Note: Use of Ruby Jard is discouraged in production environments.

-If you would like to use Ruby Jard to debug a test, you can add to group test too.
+If you would like to use Ruby Jard to debug a test, you can add it to the test group too.

-If you would like to use edged developing version of Ruby Jard:
+If you would like to use the edge version of Ruby Jard:

 Run your program with Ruby Jard

-jard magic method before any places you want to stop.
-Jard supports stopping at anywhere, including top level binding, instance methods, class methods, string evaluation, or even inside a class declaration.
+jard method before any place you want to stop.
+Jard supports stopping anywhere, including the top-level binding, instance methods, class methods, string evaluation, or even inside a class declaration.

-jard execution break point, it gonna stop, show the UI, and let you debug.
+jard breakpoint, it will stop execution, display the UI, and let you debug.

-undefined local variable or method jard, please require ruby_jard manually at initializing scripts.
-If you use Ruby Jard with famous frameworks, ruby_jard will be loaded by default
+undefined local variable or method jard, please require ruby_jard manually when your program initializes.
+If you use Ruby Jard with well-known frameworks, ruby_jard will be loaded by default.

 - Ruby Jard supports official Ruby versions: 2.5.x, 2.6.x, 2.7.x, 2.8.x - 3.0.x (in ruby trunk).

-- Truffle Ruby support is in the Roadmap.
+- Truffle Ruby support is on the roadmap.

-- jRuby support is not promised yet, as byebug core is written in C.
+- jRuby support is not available yet, as byebug core is written in C.

 - Windows is not supported (yet).

 byebug.
 They can be installed simultaneously without conflict.
 However, as soon as Jard starts (via the magic